-The Research Grants Management Team (RGMT) administers Cancer Council NSW’s $15 million research investment via a competitive extra-mural grant program and also supports the research efforts of Cancer Council researchers by:
+The Research Grants Management Team administers Cancer Council NSW’s investment in research via a competitive grant program:

 - Ensuring all reporting requirements are met